 During the construction of a concrete building, an essential step in the application of flooring is the importance of monitoring the relative humidity (RH), moisture levels, and the moisture evaporation rate of your slab.
 If your concrete contains excess moisture and high RH levels this can lead to disastrous flooring failures, resulting in costly repairs and liabilities.
 But what exactly is the difference between relative humidity and moisture and why should you care?

-Relative humidity (RH) is often mistaken for moisture; however, these are two completely separate terms.
+Relative humidity (RH) is often mistaken for moisture; however, these terms measure two different characteristics of concrete.
 Moisture content represents the amount of water in liquid form, while humidity levels represent the amount of water in vapor form.

 Simply put, relative humidity represents the amount of water vapor that is present in the air in comparison to the amount that the air can hold.

 To better understand the concept of relative humidity, imagine a glass of water that is sealed.